erik/translate/README.rst

 if you run into any issues getting this to work.
 I'd suggest doing this in a virtualenv.

+if you want to build the documentation in :code:`docs/`, you'll need Sphinx (:code:`pip install Sphinx`).

 Currently working with Python 2.6 and 2.7.
 3.x support may be included at some point in the future, but don't count on it.